Why Aren't I in Florida Yet?

 I recalled a statement one of the children said years earlier about our move to Florida.
 They were supportive.
 Yet, an emotion spilled out as one said we were moving from them.

-Now, it felt like life meant for us to be anchors at home, one last time, while new transitions happened in their lives.
+Now, it felt like life meant for us to be anchors at their childhood home, one last time, while new transitions happened in their lives.

-And I can see the momentum coming our way, too--our house's finish line around the corner.
-I didn't know that two dreams would proceed first.
+And I can see the momentum coming our way, too--our Florida house's finish line around the corner.
+Two dreams preceded ours.

 And, from a broader picture perspective, I am okay with that.